ultramango/gear360pano/README.md

 Latest Changes:

-- 2017-07-09: processed files (in output directory) are skipped, updated help.
+- 2017-07-09: processed files (in output directory) are skipped, multiblend support, use GPU when possible by default, updated help.
 - 2017-06-11: added preliminary support for generation 2 of Gear360 (SM-R210), thanks
 sfrique for providing files.
 - 2017-06-10: support for wildcards, switched gallery to Pannellum, "automatic" gallery creation, no longer possible to set output filename (this is due to acceptance of wildcards/multiple files).